28-Year-Old Pitcher – Boston Red Sox

 Signed a one-year, $850,000 contract with the Red Sox in January of 2018, avoiding arbitration.

-Smith signed a one-year, $850,000 contract with the Red Sox on Monday, Evan Drellich of NBC Sports Boston reports.
+Smith (shoulder) was moved to the 60-day disabled list Monday, Evan Drellich of NBC Sports Boston reports.

 To instantly reveal our fantasy analysis of every player – including Carson Smith – simply subscribe now.